 WordPress Plugins for Other Security Issues

-- Shield Security – Currently my favorite security plugin, provides a great walk-through for all the things to protect your site, gives you reports, and much more.
+- Shield Security – This plugin provides a great walk-through for all the things to protect your site, gives you reports, and much more.
 Even better you can upgrade for only $12 US per year! (at the time of writing)

 - iThemes Security – iThemes Security works to lock down WordPress, fix common holes, stop automated attacks and strengthen user credentials.

 Wordfence is similar to iThemes and helps to lock down your website making it hard for attacks and hackers.
 It will also alert you when you are experiencing a DDOS attack or excessive login attempts from folks trying to get into your site.
 This is a very popular plugin AND the content on their website is top notice.
 My only warning is I find it does seem to conflict with other plugins a fair amount AND it can slow your performance.